 As mentioned in section 2.6.1 the main purpose of including an autoencoder in this project was to pretrain it on a selection of the data in the hopes that the patterns learned would help the algorithm distinguish between the cases of CP and NoCP better.
 In the data we got, a clinician had classified each subject with a degree of fidgety movements recognised from the videos.
-As the degree of fidgety movements has been shown to give good indication of whether the infant has CP or not, we hoped that by pretraining the autoencoder on those with normal degrees of fidgety movements.
+As the degree of fidgety movements has been shown to give good indication of whether the infant has CP or not, we hoped that by pretraining the autoencoder on those with normal degrees of fidgety movements would help the classification single out those who did not show much of these movements.
 It was however children with a CP diagnosis who showed these fidgety movements and children who did not show much movements but did not have a diagnosis.
 Thus we decided it was best to test another selection of data in which we excluded all subjects with CP altogether and only training on the majority class of NoCP in the hopes that this would give a better distinction between the classes.